regosen/gamelan_sequencer/README.md

 `python -m gamelan_sequencer [SCORE_FILE] --samples=SAMPLES_FILE --mixdown=MIXDOWN_FILE --separates=SEPARATES_FOLDER`

 - SCORE_FILE: path to score JSON file (described above)
-- SAMPLES_FILE (optional): path to gamelan JSON file (described above)
 - Either (or both) of the following parameters:
   - MIXDOWN_FILE: record to a single file
   - SEPARATES_FOLDER: record to a folder of multiple files
+- SAMPLES_FILE (optional): path to gamelan JSON file
+  - defaults to provided `javanese_gamelan.json`
+  - all sounds referenced by this JSON must be WAV format and have the same framerate / bits-per-sample / num-channels.

 ### From the Python Environment
 ```